Free investment calculators — no signup required

 Gamma risk is highest in the last 7-14 days before expiration (0DTE options are extreme Gamma risk).

-Gamma (Γ) is the second derivative of option price — it measures how much Delta changes when the underlying moves by $1.
+If you have ever searched for what is Gamma in options trading for beginners, here is the simplest definition: Gamma (Γ) is the second derivative of option price — it measures how much Delta changes when the underlying moves by $1.
 If Delta is your speed, Gamma is your acceleration.

 Example: A call option has Delta = 0.50 and Gamma = 0.05.
 If the stock rises $1, the new Delta = 0.50 + 0.05 = 0.55.
 If it rises another $1, Delta = 0.55 + 0.05 = 0.60 (approximately, since Gamma itself changes too).